andrewacashner/hearingfaithms/chapters/chapter-2.md

 make faith appeal to hearing.

-If we listen closely to villancicos as historical sources for theological understanding, it becomes clear that villancicos functioned as much more than vehicles for simplistic religious teaching or as banal, worldly entertainment.
+If we listen closely to villancicos as historical sources for theological understanding, it becomes clear that they functioned as much more than tools for simplistic religious teaching or as banal, worldly entertainment.
 The villancicos in this chapter appeal to the ear in order to give listeners an opportunity to contemplate the challenges of faithful hearing.